zd3nik/XtermBoatSinker/README.md

 Bots!
 -----

 This project comes with several bots.
 The bot source files are in [src/bots](src/bots).
 These bots are written in C++ and leverage common classes in the XtermBoatSinker project.
-However, using the [Communication Protocol Guide] you can easily write your own bot in any language that supports TCP sockets.
-If your language of choice doesn't support TCP sockets or you would rather write your bot to use stdin and stdout instead of a TCP socket connection to the game server you can write a `shell-bot` and use `xbs-client --bot` to run your bot.
+However, using the [Communication Protocol Guide](protocol.md) you can easily write your own `stand-alone` bot using any language that supports TCP sockets.
+If your language of choice doesn't support TCP sockets or you would rather write your bot to use stdin and stdout you can write a `shell-bot` and use `xbs-client --bot` to run your bot.

 See the [Bot Guide](bots.md) for more details, including details about writing shell-bots vs stand-alone bots.